kfatehi/ydm/README.md

-> May my instructions descend like rain and may my words flow like dew, as light rain upon the grass, and as showers upon new plants.
->
-> *Deuteronomy 32:2*

-# dew
+# ydm

-Dew is a tool to help manage and automate the complexity encountered in sophisticated uses of Docker.
+`ydm` is a command line tool to help manage and automate the complexity encountered in sophisticated uses of Docker.

 ## Requirements